jmhodges/murmur_hash/README.txt

     function that does only byte-aligned reads.
 It is slightly safer on some uncommon platforms.

+* Provides the 64-bit MurmurHash function.
+When on a 32-bit machine, it will use the backward compatible version.

 == SYNOPSIS:
   # 23 can be any unsigned 32-bit integer (i.e. from 0 to 2**32 - 1)
   hash_number = MurmurHash.murmur_hash("somestring", 23)

+  h = MurmurHash.neutral_murmur_hash("s", 23)
+  h = MurmurHash.aligned_murmur_hash("s", 23)

+  # 23 still must be a unsigned 32-bit integer
+  h = MurmurHash.murmur_hash64("s", 23)

 == REQUIREMENTS: